-How will I receive my company authentication code?
+How long will it take to receive my company authentication code?

-However, if you have used Inform Direct to form your company then your authentication code will be available as soon as your company is incorporated.
-Once you have logged into our free company records management software you will find the authentication code has been retrieved electronically from Companies House and is displayed in the “Filing Details” section on the “Company” tab.
-You will be able to get on with the process of submitting any company changes straightaway.
+If you have used Inform Direct to form your company then your authentication code will be available instantaneously, as soon as Companies House have accepted your incorporation application.
+Once you have logged into our free company records management software you will find your WebFiling authentication code has been retrieved electronically from Companies House and is displayed in the ‘Filing Details’ section on the ‘Company’ tab.
+You will immediately be able to get on with the process of submitting any company changes or the digital filing of documents.

 What should I do if I have lost my company authentication code?

 Don’t worry.
 If you have lost your company authentication code and would like to register to use Inform Direct, we can request the code for you.
 Simply select the ‘Send me my code’ link when you register and we will request that Companies House send a reminder letter to your company registered office address.
-You will usually receive it within three working days.
+Alternatively you can request a reminder online through the Companies House WebFiling portal.
+However, Companies House currently advise that it can take up to 5 days for your code reminder letter to arrive.

 Can I change my company authentication code?

-If you are using our FREE company records management system then don’t forget to update your company details for your new authentication code.
-Just click on the “Company” tab and select “Edit Filing Details”.
-You can enter your new company authentication code and press “Save changes” to confirm.
+If you are using Inform Direct then don’t forget to update your company details for the new authentication code.
+Just click on the ‘Company’ tab and select ‘Edit filing details’.
+You can enter your new company authentication code and press ‘Save changes’ to confirm.

 Why might I change my company authentication code?